vmlrodrigues/curtaurl/README.md

 - Short links can be edited after creation.
 - QR codes can be generated for easy sharing.
 - Reuses an existing short link when the same long URL is submitted again.
-- Supports operation using API key, and lets the user provide hashed password and API key.
+- Supports operation using API keys, including managed keys you can create, list, and revoke.
 - Has a mobile-friendly UI, and automatic dark mode.
 - Can serve a custom landing page, if needed.
 - Has a public mode, where anyone can add links without authentication.
 Deleting